Online Colleges in Michigan

 The best types of financial aid are grants and scholarships, because they do not have to be repaid.

-In Michigan, the Student Financial Services Bureau, a department within the Michigan Department of Treasury, oversees a number of grant and scholarship programs for college students, including:
+In Michigan, the Office of Postsecondary Financial Planning, a department within the Michigan Department of Treasury, oversees a number of grant and scholarship programs for college students, including:

-- Michigan Tuition Grant – Need based; Available to undergraduates at independent non-profit colleges and universities; Up to the $3000
+- Michigan Tuition Grant – Need based; Available to undergraduates at independent non-profit colleges and universities; Up to $2800

-- Michigan Competitive Scholarship (MCS) – Merit based; For those who scored at least a 1200 on the SAT; Award amount is the same as the Michigan Tuition Grant when attending private or independent non-profit school
+- Michigan Competitive Scholarship (MCS) – Need and merit based; For those who scored at least a 1200 on the SAT; Up to $1000 per year

 - Tuition Incentive Program (TIP) – Need based; Incentive to complete high school by providing tuition assistance for college; Must meet Medicaid eligibility and apply prior to graduation